Pasta Salad for Lunch and Dinner, Please!

-You guys!
-This pasta salad––full of roasted tomatoes, a zingy oregano vinaigrette and cubed mozzarella––is just what the doctor ordered.
-I’m literally eating it as I type!
 Usually, I try not to be too effusive about my recipes, calling things the “best” or “favorite” is not my style.
 Food is so subjective.
-But, I think we’ve stumbled upon a serious crowd pleaser here, unless you have a strong aversion to tomatoes or pasta (who are you?!).
+But, I think we’ve stumbled upon a serious crowd pleaser unless you have a strong aversion to tomatoes or pasta (who are you?!).

 Serve this pasta salad on its own or add a scoop to tossed green salad.
 It’s delicious as a side to roasted chicken or grilled burgers, but I highly suggest you make it on the weekend for busy weekday lunches.
-If you have access to Farmhouse Delivery, I’d suggest ordering their fresh macaroni, mozzarella, cherry tomatoes, arugula, basil and olive oil.
-I’ve been a Farmhouse Delivery subscriber for years!
-We get a small produce box delivered every other week, and it’s easy to put it on hold during vacation.
-Use the discount code “Smartinthekitchen” or “Smart” if you’d like to subscribe.
-And for back-to-school, try their lunch bundles and meal kits to make life easier!

 School Day Meal Plan